← All posts

 512 and Heppner point toward the same conclusion:

-That is a much better buying framework than "Which model does it use?"
+The framework is better than "Which model does it use?"